FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 However, this rule doesn’t just apply to technology -- it’s not a good idea to visit saunas, hot tubs, or other high-heat activities because these external agents can impact or inhibit your chances of a successful embryo transfer and pregnancy at the end of your IVF cycle.

-Tip 7: Prepare and Eat IVF-FET Safe Meals
+7. Prepare and Eat IVF-FET Safe Meals

 Many fertility specialists suggest eating a high-fat, low-carb diet to reduce inflammation throughout the body, G.I. tract and reproductive system.
 This diet also aids hormone function because many female hormones are made from cholesterol, which derives from fats.
+It’s also important to consume an antioxidant-rich diet before your embryo transfer, so fresh produce and fruit will be critical here.

 In general, reproductive endocrinologists recommend warmer foods with high concentrations of omega-3 fatty acids.
-As you prepare for your frozen embryo transfer, eat foods like:
+As you prepare for your Frozen Embryo Transfer, eat foods like:

 • Warm soups